 When you apply for any job, the very first tool you will use to grab the attention of employers is your cover letter.
 (Yes, there are of course companies that are so big they don’t have time for cover letters.
 But plenty of hiring managers at small and mid-sized companies do read them, myself included.)
 A cover letter highlights the reasons you are the best person for the job and how you will benefit the company.
-It also demonstrates your ability to effectively communicate your objective.
-That’s why the opening lines of your cover letter are so important.
-You need to hook the employer so they want to continue reading and learn more about you.
+It also demonstrates your ability to effectively communicate your objective and unique value proposition.
+That’s why the opening lines of your cover letter are so important — you need to hook the employer so they want to continue reading and learn more about you.

 Example: As a social media coordinator for Company X, I manage many digital media outlets.
 By implementing new social media marketing tactics, in the past year, I have doubled our audience on Facebook and tripled our followers on Twitter.

-Example: I was excited to find an opening in human resources with Company Y because your work with y (be specific) has been important to me for a long time.
-I am the perfect candidate for this position because it combines my experience with human resources and y.
+Example: I was excited to find an opening in human resources with Company Y because your work with XYZ (be specific) has been important to me for a long time.
+I am the perfect candidate for this position because it combines my experience with human resources and XYZ.

 Example: Written and verbal communications are two of my strongest areas of expertise.
-Through my years of experience in public relations, I have perfected my skills in social media, media relations, community engagement, and leading a team.
-It is the combination of these skills that makes me the best candidate for your public relations manager.
+Through my years of experience in public relations, I have perfected my skills in social media, media relations, community engagement and leading a team.
+It is the combination of these skills that make me the best candidate for your public relations manager.

-4. Network Ties.
-If someone in your professional network is refers you to a position, company, or specific hiring manager, the best approach is to use this right away in your cover letter.
+If someone in your professional network refers you to a position, company, or specific hiring manager, the best approach is to use this right away in your cover letter.
 Name-dropping your mutual contact will provide the employer with a point of reference to go from.
 They’ll be interested to see why your referrer thought you’d be a good fit for the job.

 Example: My name is Jane Doe and recently I spoke to your communications coordinator John Smith, who informed me about the opening in your IT staff.
 He recommended I contact you about the job because of my strong interest in the field.

+Having a look at the standard format for business letters, such as cover letters, might be helpful for drafting your opening paragraph.
 With all of these options, it’s important to tailor your entire cover letter to your specific experience and each individual job description.
-A personalized cover letter is essential to prove your qualifications and will be more likely to result in an interview.
-Start making changes to your next cover letter.
+A personalized cover letter is essential to prove your qualifications and will be more likely to result in an interview, so start making changes to your cover letter today!